gareth-24/currency-exchanger/README.md

 [ExchangeRate-API](https://www.exchangerate-api.com/)
 * _At the website, enter your email and click the "Get Free Key" button_
 * _You'll be prompted to create an account with your email, first name and a password.
 Agree to the terms of use and click "Get Started!"_
-* _At this point, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month.
+* _At this point, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month._
-* _open the ".env" file in the project directory and add your API key by entering the line ```API_KEY={xxx}``` where the ```{xxx}``` should be replaced with your private key.
-Be sure to follow this exact naming convention, including capitalization, then save the file.
+* _Open the ".env" file in the project directory and add your API key by entering the line ```API_KEY={xxx}``` where the ```{xxx}``` should be replaced with your private key.
+Be sure to follow this exact naming convention, including capitalization, then save the file. _
 <!-- create new file named ".env" -->
 <!-- go to "url" -->
 <!-- make an account -->